tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 with each other using the external PSK.
 It is important to note that any node of the group can behave as a TLS client or server.

 - Internet of Things (IoT).
 In this use-case, resource-constrained IoT devices act as TLS clients and share the same PSK.
 The devices use this PSK for quickly establishing connections with a central server.
 Such a scheme ensures that the client IoT devices are legitimate members of the system.
 To perform rare system specific operations that require a higher security level, the central server can request resource-intensive client authentication with the usage of a certificate after successfully establishing the connection with a PSK.
+The use of a single PSK for multiple devices in this way is not recommended, but may be seen in cases where there is a large turnover in the number of devices.
+The use of connection upgrades may be employed where it is not known in advance whether the higher level of authentication is necessary, or to bind a particular action to a particular device.

 ## Provisioning Examples